 Dealing With Illnesses

-Families are frequently concerned about possible illness and whether he/she should stay home or attend school We ask that you follow these guidelines:
+Families are frequently concerned about possible illness and whether he/she should stay home or attend school.
+The district following the CDC's Preventing Spread of Infections in K-12 Schools Guidelines.
+We ask that you review and follow these guidelines:

 Please notify the school nurse if your child develops any communicable conditions such as COVID-19, Strep Throat, Chicken Pox, Impetigo, Pertussis or any other communicable disease.